I think there’s a great beauty to having problems. That’s one of the ways we learn

 Consider, for example, that the word, RHYTHM, as used in everyday language and also in science usually refers to a series of events that recur at regular time intervals.
 But rhythm as a musical term is created and is uniquely dependent on the means composers develop to regulate, articulate, group, constrain, and confound the passing of musical time.
 This temporal structuring of music is probably the aspect to which we respond most instinctively and most directly.

 Impromptu was developed to make the link between intuition and thinking more explicit.
 Impromptu, is a project oriented, multi-sensory computer-based music environment.
-It tempts students to use everyday mathematics such as proportion, ratio, fractions, and common multiples to discover the structures that organize mathematics.
+It tempts students to use everyday mathematics such as proportion, ratio, fractions, and common multiples to discover the structures that organize music.
 Rather than being an abstract idea, Impromptu makes it possible for users actually to hear and see the math happening.